faithvoid/script.cortanaserverbrowser/README.md

 ## Bugs:
 - Sometimes game events don't show up the first time.
 This doesn't seem to be XBMC-specific, as this happens when loading the RSS feed in my PC's browser too.
 Just try loading it again and it should work.
 - If a "Session" menu is empty, don't panic!
 It most likely means nobody's playing right now, or that your network isn't reaching the servers properly.
 Double-check the Insignia/XLink Kai websites to verify this.
+- Events don't show up in chronological order.
 - You tell me.

 ## To Do (100%):